chatwoot/docs/docs/product/channels/instagram.md

 ![ig_create](./images/instagram/ig_create.png)

 **Step 2**.
-Click on "Facebook" icon.
+Click on the "Facebook" icon.

 ![list_of_channels](./images/instagram/list_of_channels.png)

 **Step 3**.
-Click on Facebook login button.
-It will open a new window for you to login.
+Click on the Facebook login button.
+It will open a new window for you to log in.

 ![login_to_fb](./images/instagram/login_to_fb.png)

 **Step 4**.
-Authenticate with Facebook, select instagram account and select the page you want to connect.
-Enable all permissions shown in the list, otherwise the app might not work.
+Authenticate with Facebook, select an Instagram account and select the page you want to connect.
+Enable all permissions shown in the list.
+Otherwise, the app might not work.

 ![link_account](./images/instagram/link_account.png)